 Cars have not been economical or efficient in the past decade.
 The only crucial point was functionality.
 However, this is not the case because people now prefer more efficient and safer cars.
 In this article, we will answer the question of what are materials used in car production.

-As Bor Aluminum we are using aluminum to manufacture window profiles, stairs, balustrades, and billet manufacturing.
+At Bor Aluminum we are manufacturing aluminum profiles for many products; stairs, balustrades, aluminum U profiles, and many others.
+We are also one of the best aluminum billet manufacturers in Turkey.
 Today we want to give information about the materials used in car manufacturing.
 One of them of this material is aluminum.
 So let us start it!

 Here are 10 materials used in car production;